 Arguably the most important pool chemical is your sanitisers.
 It helps get rid of any nasty components that have no business in your pool.
 You want your chlorine levels to be 1.5-

 3 parts per million (ppm).
-If it goes higher, it can irritate the skin or eyes.
+If it goes higher, it can irritate the skin or eyes, potentially adversely impacting your eye health.

 One – Chlorine (types of chlorine products)